 The implementation of our strategy is also subject to other challenges and risks specific to our business, as well as risks and uncertainties common to companies in the pharmaceutical industry with development and commercial operations.
-In addition to risks related to Xyrem, other key challenges and risks that we face include risks and uncertainties related to:
+In addition to risks related to Xyrem and Erwinaze, other key challenges and risks that we face include risks and uncertainties related to:

-- · the challenges of protecting our intellectual property rights; - delays or problems in the supply or manufacture of our products, particularly because we maintain limited inventories of certain products, including products for which our supply demands are growing, and we are dependent on single source suppliers to continue to meet our ongoing commercial needs:

-- the need to obtain appropriate pricing and reimbursement for our products in an increasingly challenging environment due to, among other things, the attention being paid to health care cost containment and other austerity measures in the United States and worldwide; - the ongoing regulation and oversight by the FDA, the DEA and non-U.S. regulatory agencies, including with respect to product labeling, requirements for distribution, obtaining sufficient DEA quotas where needed, marketing and promotional activities, adverse event reporting and product recalls or withdrawals; - the challenges of achieving and maintaining commercial success of our products, such as obtaining sustained acceptance of our products by patients, physicians and payors; and - the difficulty and uncertainty of pharmaceutical product development and the uncertainty of clinical success and regulatory approval.
+- the challenges of protecting our intellectual property rights; - delays or problems in the supply or manufacture of our products, particularly because we maintain limited inventories of certain products, including products for which our supply demands are growing, and we are dependent on single source suppliers to continue to meet our ongoing commercial needs; - the need to obtain appropriate pricing and reimbursement for our products in an increasingly challenging environment due to, among other things, the attention being paid to health care cost containment and other austerity measures in the United States and worldwide; - the ongoing regulation and oversight by the FDA, the DEA and non-U.S. regulatory agencies, including with respect to product labeling, requirements for distribution, obtaining sufficient DEA quotas where needed, marketing and promotional activities, adverse event reporting and product recalls or withdrawals; - the challenges of achieving and maintaining commercial success of our products, such as obtaining sustained acceptance of our products by patients, physicians and payors; - the difficulty and uncertainty of pharmaceutical product development and the uncertainty of clinical success and regulatory approval; - · our ability to identify and acquire, in-license or develop additional products or product candidates to grow our business; and - possible restrictions on our ability and flexibility to pursue certain future opportunities as a result of our substantial outstanding debt obligations.